 - ABC once had sort of a "time travel night", with the cast of Sabrina the Teenage Witch superimposed over the 1970s and the cast of Boy Meets World in World War II.

-- Red Dwarf had an interesting example where Kryten's struggle with a complex computer virus is shown as a Western with him cast as the drunk sheriff.
+- An interesting example where Kryten's struggle with a complex computer virus is shown as a Western with him cast as the drunk sheriff.
 The others eventually go in and help him as Western heroes.
 Related to the trope below, because in the beginning, Lister is playing a total immersion video game in the style of Film Noir.

 - Another notable example is "Jane Austen World", which is exactly what it sounds like.
 Except for Kryten arriving to break things up with a T-55 tank.